The Power Elite: Summary

 Importantly and as distinct from modern American conspiracy theory, Mills explains that the elite themselves may not be aware of their status as an elite, noting that "often they are uncertain about their roles" and "without conscious effort, they absorb the aspiration to be...
 The Ones Who Decide."
 Nonetheless, he sees them as a quasi-hereditary caste.
 The members of the power elite, according to Mills, often enter into positions of societal prominence through educations obtained at eastern establishment universities like Harvard, Princeton, and Yale.
 But, Mills notes, "Harvard or Yale or Princeton is not enough... the point is not Harvard, but which Harvard?"

-Mills identifies two classes of Ivy League alumni: those were initiated into an upper echelon fraternity such as the Harvard College social clubs of Porcellian or Fly Club, and those who were not.
+Mills identifies two classes of Ivy League alumni: those who were initiated into an upper echelon fraternity such as the Harvard College social clubs of Porcellian or Fly Club, and those who were not.
 Those so initiated, Mills continues, receive their invitations based on social links first established in elite private preparatory academies, where they were enrolled as part of family traditions and family connections.
 In that manner, the mantle of the elite is generally passed down along familial lines over the generations.

 Historically prominent families, such as the Kennedy family, form the "Metropolitan 400".
 Shown here are Rose and Joseph Kennedy in 1940.

 The resulting elites, who control the three dominant institutions (military, economy and political system) can be generally grouped into one of six types, according to Mills: